 You can issue Library items at any of the self issue machines.
 They are available on the ground, first and second floors.
 Follow the instructions on the screen and don't forget to take your receipt as this shows the due date for the item/s borrowed.
 You can also check details of loans by accessing your Library Account online.
 Visit the borrowing page for more information about issuing library items.

-You need to return or renew items before they become overdue to avoid fines.
+You need to return items if they are recalled to avoid fines.
 You will find the returns machine on the ground floor.
 Follow the instructions on the screen and don't forget to take your receipt as proof of return.
 Visit the borrowing page for more information about returning library items.

 It is important that you look after your receipts.
-However you can still check when your items are due back on the Library Catalogue.
-Select My Account and enter your borrower number (this is the 14 digit number under the barcode on your UCLan Card) and select Login.
+However you can still check when your items are due back on your Library Account.
+Select Sign in and then enter your standard UCLan username and password.
 You will then be able to see all the items that you have on loan and their due dates.

-You are guaranteed to be able to keep this book for at least 1 week.
-After that you can try and renew it.
-However, if you have reached the renewal limit or someone has reserved it you will not be able to extend the loan and will need to return it on or before the due date.
+UCLan Students and Staff now get a maximum of 26 weeks auto renewals on books.
+After that if you have reached the renewal limit or someone has reserved it you will not be able to extend the loan and will need to return the book on or before the due date.

 You can find full details on the Fines page.